dimkadimon/2048Multi/README.md

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
-Please make your changes in a specific branch and request to pull into `master`!
-If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

 You can find the same information in the [contributing guide.](https://github.com/dimkadimon/2048Revolution/blob/master/CONTRIBUTING.md)